jyutzler/Bridge-Systems/system.md

       * Rebidding the suit at the 2 level shows a light opener
       * any other bid shows a full opener

+### Jump Shifts
+#### Weak Jump Shift
+A jump shift shows a weak hand (less than invitational values) and 6+ cards.
+Opener must pass without good support.
+1♠
+   * 3♣, 3♦, 3♥: weak

+To show an invitational hand, bid 1NT and then jump or reverse.
+1♠ - 1NT - 2♦
+   * 3♣, 3♥: invitational

 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.